tongwu-msft/azure-rest-api-specs/docs-ref-overwrite/keyvault/vault-ops-certificates.md

 Create/set a certificate issuer in a given key vault.

+See [Common parameters and headers](~/docs-ref-conceptual/keyvault/common-parameters-and-headers.md) for headers and parameters that are used by all requests.

-An alternative to using PUT is to use PATCH for update only behavior.
+Alternate Method: An alternative to using PUT is to use PATCH for update only behavior.
 PATCH will allow you to specify as few as one property in the request such that only that property will be updated.
 If you specify all properties, then it is equivalent to using PUT.

 For more information, see [About keys, secrets, and certificates](~/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md) and [Authentication, requests and responses](~/docs-ref-conceptual/keyvault/authentication--requests-and-responses.md).